 Avista's low income programs are offered in a cooperative effort with Community Action Partner (CAP) agencies under annual contract to Avista.
 The funding contracts allow for considerable flexibility for the CAP to deliver to each individual low-income client a mix of measures customized to that particular home.
 For purposes of establishing a projection of program performance for 2018, Avista has defined 26 electric and natural gas measures available to Washington CAPs.
-Additionally, the CAP is permitted to expend up to 15% of their funding on health and human safety measures on homes receiving Avista-funded treatment.
-CAP agencies may charge Avista up to 15% of the total installed cost of the measures for reimbursement of administrative costs.
+Additionally, the CAP agencies are permitted to expend up to 15% of their funding on health and human safety measures on homes receiving Avista-funded treatment.
+Additionally, CAP agencies may charge Avista up to 15% of the total installed cost of the measures for reimbursement of administrative costs.

-Avista's projected funding for each of the measure installations is limited to the present value of the energy savings, with exceptions provided for a few selected measures.
-Consequently, the CAP may encounter a measure which they intend to pursue that is not fully funded through Avista's allotted incentive for that measure.
-At the time of this business planning the impact due to the decrease in present value of the energy savings for certain measures is unknown but we will work closely with CAPs to monitor and evaluate.
-Under these circumstances, the CAP can either use Avista health and human safety funds or use non-Avista funding to complete the funding of the measure.
+Avista's projected funding for each of the measure installations is limited to the present value of the energy savings, with exceptions provided for measures that have a TRC of 1.0 or greater and those measures on the Weatherization Manual priority list.
+Consequently, the vast majority of measures are covered at 100% reimbursement.
+If a CAP encounters a measure which they intend to pursue that is not fully funded, the CAP can either use Avista health and human safety funds or use non-Avista funding to complete the funding of the measure.
 Avista does not include the application of non-Avista co-funding for the installation of energy measures as a cost for purposes of calculating the TRC test.
 Avista defines two major non-energy benefits uniquely applicable to the low income program.
 These are:

-- 1. End-use non-energy benefit CAPs fund the entire cost of the installation of the measure in a customer home, not just the incremental cost of the higher efficiency value.
+1. End-use non-energy benefit - CAPs fund the entire cost of the installation of the measure in a customer home, not just the incremental cost of the higher efficiency value.
 To maintain consistency with how the utility is invoiced and with programmatic budgets, the Company includes the full invoiced cost within the TRC test.
 However, the energy efficiency value of the measure corresponds only to the incremental cost of the efficiency measure.
-Thus, Avista values the cost associated with the baseline end-use as a non-energy benefit being provided to the customer. - 2.
-Health and human safety non-energy benefit The 15% health and human safety allowance permitted under the Company's funding contracts with the CAP is assumed to create, on a dollar-for-dollar basis, a quantifiable non-energy benefit.
+Thus, Avista values the cost associated with the baseline end-use as a non-energy benefit being provided to the customer.

+2. Health and human safety non-energy benefit - The 15% health and human safety allowance permitted under the Company's funding contracts with the CAP is assumed to create, on a dollar-for-dollar basis, a quantifiable non-energy benefit.
 It is assumed that the CAP would only make these investments in an individually reviewed home if the benefits were equal, or in excess of, the cost.
 Therefore, Avista recognizes a non-energy benefit for health and human safety expenses that is equal to the amount expended.